AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 You might have noticed that we're fetching more data than we return in `AP3`.
 Page size is `20` comments, yet we are loading `20 * number_of_rating_values`, so `[1, 2, 3, 4]` would load up to `80` comments, throwing away `60`.
 We _overscan_ so that we can be sure we have enough records from each rating to fill up the page, after the combined results have been sorted by date.
 (As explained earlier, for `[1, 2, 3, 4, 5]`, the filter is a no-op, so our query planner will bypass this and use a more optimal index.)

 You might think that it would be more efficient to perform a query to get `60` keys and then do a `BatchGetItem` on the top `20`.
-This will cost more as a `BatchGetItem` _charges_ a minimum of one read capacity unit per item, allowing us to read a single item up to `4KB`.
-A comment will be nowhere near that big, so this approach would be cost inefficient.
-A query, on the other hand, uses read capacity units based on the data read, allowing us to read maybe eight to ten comments with a single RCU.
+This will cost more as a `BatchGetItem` _charges_ a minimum of one read capacity unit (RCU) per item, allowing us to read a single item up to `4KB`.
+A comment will be nowhere near that big, so this approach would be wasteful.
+A query, on the other hand, consumes RCUs based on the actual data read, allowing us to read at least ten comments with a single RCU.

-As we will see in future posts, other NoSQL databases can accommodate the _multi-get_ pattern cheaply.
+In addition, a product may have comments with only `5` and `1` ratings.
+There is no point in looking for other ratings.
+We can improve on these potentially wasted calls by maintaining counters for each rating.
+A query for comments with rating `3` can be skipped if the corresponding count is `zero`.
+This has will be explored in the next post.

 ## Summary